 Gamified simulation training is a way of immersing employees in authentic situations that involve human interaction and operation of business-critical software and systems.
 The gamified element comes from a series of games and activities associated with the simulations.
 Players must complete various games to move on to the next stage of their journey.

 Similar to a classic video game, only when you’ve completed all the levels will you complete the game and become the master of that skill.

 The more organisations that undergo large digital transformations (including integrating metaverse programmes), the more that employees will expect a more immersive and engaging learning and development offering from the companies they work for.

-Gen Z are now the first workforce that have never known life without the internet and all things digital.
+Gen Z is now the first workforce that has never known life without the internet and all things digital.
 Their school and higher education experience have often been made up of a variety of digital mediums.
 Their expectations for your workplace training are similarly high.

 With Gen Z fast filling up spaces in the workforce, organisations that are choosing to ignore the metaverse and what it has to offer may soon find themselves having staff retention issues down the line.

 Shifting to digital as the primary training method